 There are handful of reasons why email messages might not end up in their desired location of your recipient's inbox.
 The good news is that there's a bunch of things you can do about it.
-This article addresses some settings you'll want to check, some concepts you'll want to adhere to when crafting messages and so good old fashioned do's and dont's to help improve the deliverability of your email.
+This article addresses some settings you'll want to check, some concepts you'll want to adhere to when crafting messages and some good old fashioned do's and dont's to help improve the deliverability of your email.

 How CollegePlannerPro sends email on your behalf

 Email messages sent to your recipients will be "From" a CollegePlannerPro dot com email address.
 It used to be that we simply used your email address that you have associated with your CollegePlannerPro account to say that the email was "from" you.
 This isn't copacetic any longer with most major email providers as it's the same method that SPAM is sent.
 In other words, it's not cool to send an email and say it's physically from someone else.
 So, to work around the technicality, CollegePlannerPro as a system sends email with our email address as the "from" address, however we use your email address as the "reply-to" address.
 The reply-to is often the email address an email program will use to send a message back to when the "Reply" button is clicked.

 Ways to improve the likelihood of your email being delivered

 One strategy for decreasing the likelihood that your email or broadcast will be considered SPAM and thus not actually delivered to your recipients is to encourage the "whitelisting" of two email addresses by your students and contacts: email@example.com and firstname.lastname@example.org.
 More information on this process is explained in another article in our Knowledge Base, What to do when students and parents are not receiving emails.

 When you send an email to a recipient, your message has to get past: